Trauma-Informed Care: A Call for Interdisciplinary Collaboration

 • Explore strategies for co-creating health education and resource navigation with community members, bilingual educators, and local providers to improve access and outcomes for immigrant and refugee families.

-Unit Five Asynchronous Webinar|Webinar
+Unit Five Part One|Webinar

 Reminder:

 This session is worth a total of 0.75 CME Credits.
+Certificates will be delivered within 10 business days of submission of evaluation.

 TIC in Pediatric Primary Care: 100 Little Conversations to Promote Relational Health